akm799/movie-list/readme.md

 The personal favourite flag is only implemented locally.

-There are 2 implementations of this application:
+There are two implementations of this application:

 1. **MovieListRx**: Uses RxJava2 to manage the TMDb and internal cache operations
 2. **MovieListCR**: Uses Kotlin Coroutines to manage the TMDb and internal cache operations

+Other than the use of RxJava2 versus Kotlin Coroutines, the two applications are identical and should behave in an identical manner.

 ### Use